Lemniscate-2525/30_Days_of_ML/Day18_Chest_X_RAY_Classification_Transfer_Learning/README.md

 ---

-## Data Preprocessing
+## Data Preprocessing :

-### The Golden Rule
+### The Golden Rule :

 The new data must be preprocessed in exactly the same way as the data the base model was originally trained on.
 ResNet18 was trained on ImageNet RGB images, normalized with specific channel-wise statistics.
-If you feed it unnormalized or differently scaled inputs, the pretrained feature detectors fire on incorrect activation ranges and the feature representations are meaningless — like running a calibrated instrument with the wrong units.
+If you feed it unnormalized or differently scaled inputs, the pretrained feature detectors fire on incorrect activation ranges and the feature representations are meaningless, like running a calibrated instrument with the wrong units.

-### Steps Applied
+### Steps  :

-**1. Resize to 224x224**
+**1. Resize to 224x224 :**

 ResNet18's convolutional architecture is designed for 224x224 inputs.
 The spatial dimensions flow through 5 stages of downsampling, producing a 7x7 feature map before the global average pool.
-A different input size destroys this spatial hierarchy — the final feature map would have wrong dimensions.
+A different input size destroys this spatial hierarchy this way the final feature map would have wrong dimensions.

-**2. Channel duplication (grayscale to RGB)**
+**2. Channel duplication (grayscale to RGB) :**

 ImageNet models expect 3-channel RGB input.
 X-rays are single-channel grayscale.
 We replicate the grayscale channel three times:

 $$X_{\text{RGB}} = [X_{\text{gray}},\; X_{\text{gray}},\; X_{\text{gray}}] \in \mathbb{R}^{3 \times 224 \times 224}$$

 This is not the same as true RGB, but it is the correct approximation.
-The model's first convolutional layer expects 3 channels — feeding 1 channel would require reinitialization of the first layer weights, destroying the pretrained edge detectors.
+The model's first convolutional layer expects 3 channels; feeding 1 channel would require reinitialization of the first layer weights, destroying the pretrained edge detectors.

-**3. ImageNet normalization**
+**3. ImageNet Normalization :**

 Normalize each channel using ImageNet's precomputed statistics: